 Industry Analysis & Industry Trends

 The Alcoholic Beverage Wholesaling industry faces challenging times.
 During the past decade, several trends in both downstream and upstream markets have damaged alcohol wholesalers by constraining revenue growth and eating into profit margins.
-Consolidation in the beer, wine and spirits production industries has strengthened the market power of wholesalers' suppliers and customers, resulting in wholesalers being bypassed in the off-trade supply chain.
+Consolidation in the beer, wine and spirits production industries has strengthened the market power of wholesalers' suppliers and customers, resulting in wholesalers often being bypassed in the off-trade supply chain.

-Industry Report - Industry Locations Chapter
+Industry Report - Starting a New Business Chapter

 The barriers to entering the Alcoholic Beverage Wholesaling industry are low, since entrants only need links with upstream producers and downstream retailers and a decent distribution network.
 However, the fact that many wholesalers are in fact manufacturers themselves makes entering the industry considerably more difficult.
 Firms seeking to enter the industry with any meaningful market share are therefore subject to the same barriers to entry as beverage producers: significant investment in production facilities, a large portfolio of brands, a well-established distribution network, a high advertising and marketing budget, and a relatively skilled workforce... purchase to read more